 Travpedia is an online travel and accommodation booking system.

 Travel and accommodation companies are able to subscribe to Travpedia for a monthly subscription cost of £200 plus an initial £50 joining fee.
 This subscription allows the company to offer their products on the Travpedia website where they can be purchased by visiting users.

-Travel products that are on the Travpedia website include journeys by road, rail, sea and air.
+Travel products that are advertised on the Travpedia website include journeys by road, rail, sea and air.
 Accommodation products include hostels, hotels and resorts.
 These products can be offered both individually and as packages.

 Visitors to the website, after registering an account, are able to search for all available products offered by these subscribed companies.
 They are able to search with a number of criteria including type of product, number of people, location, date and price.
 Users can then view these search results and book and pay for products through the website.
 Users may also rate and review individual products and services that they have purchased.
 A product gains a review score based on these ratings.
 This review rating system provides further search criteria whereby a user can filter search results by product rating.